 Research interests: biological restoration, negative resistance and resilience, species interactions and community assembly.

 Most streetlights around New Zealand are being converted from high-pressure sodium lamps (HPS) to more energy efficient light emitting diodes (LEDs) by mid 2021.
 Little is known about the effect of artificial light at night on freshwater environments.
 Jessica’s research aims to determine the influence of LED lighting on freshwater insect communities.
 She is particularly interested in how a range of colour temperature LEDs with differing spectral profiles affect freshwater adult insects in the Christchurch and greater Canterbury area.
 She is also looking into how distance of LED lights from streams affects the attraction of freshwater adult insects to LEDs.
 Jessica’s research, as part of a larger NIWA project, hopes to improve knowledge of the ecological effects of LED lights at night.

 Research interests: freshwater adult insect ecology, artificial light at night, human altered environments.

 BSc (hons) Students

-Research interests: negative resistance and resilience, stream restoration, community ecology.
+Research interests: stream restoration, negative resistance and resilience, kēkēwai (freshwater crayfish), biological interactions.